danbev/learning-ai/notes/cuda.md

 the host and the GPU.
 It's only if you need to save the model's weights or inspect them on the CPU that you'd transfer them back to the host's memory.

+### Streams
+A stream in CUDA is a sequence of commands that execute in order.
+It is like a queue of commands that are executed one after the other.
+Now, what I've been doing in my examples is just using synchronous commands, like `cudaMemcpy` and and not specifying a stream when calling a kernel.
+When we call a function like `cudaMemcpy` this is a synchronous operation, the host program will not progress (it will block) until the entire memory transfer is complete.
+When we call `cudaMemcpy` this function is added to the default CUDA stream.
+The default stream operations are all executed in the order they are called/added.
+In this wasy `cudaMemcpy` acts as a synchronization point between the host and the device.

+When using streams we use the async version of memcpy, like `cudaMemcpyAsync`, and for launching a kernel we specify a stream as an argument.

+An example can be found in [streams.cu](../gpu/cuda/src/streams.cu).